rl404/MAL-Scraper/README.md

 > Scrap everything from MyAnimeList website

-_Mal-Scraper_ is an unofficial PHP API which scrap and parse page source of [MyAnimeList](https://myanimelist.net/).
+_Mal-Scraper_ is an unofficial PHP API which scraps and parses page source of [MyAnimeList](https://myanimelist.net/).

 Well, it is created to help people get MyAnimeList data without relying on MyAnimeList since they disabled/closed their API.
 It's working as long as the web is up and we can get its page source.